mco-gh/mco.dev/content/post/data/shortlink.md

 <img src="/img/svelte.png" width="400" height="400" style="display:block; margin:auto">

-For my web programing, there are so many choices...Of course, React is the 600 pound gorilla, and Vue is the choice of hipsters everywhere, and of course my own company's Angular JS is always a strong contender.
+For my web programming, there are so many choices...Of course, React is the 600 pound gorilla, and Vue is the choice of hipsters everywhere, and of course my own company's Angular JS is always a strong contender.
 But I chose none of those frontrunners - I went with Svelte.
 Why?
 Because I'm in love and there's not enough love in this world.
 To be slightly more technical, Svelte is a compiler so it generate small, tight code that accomplishes much of the logic those other frameworks implement in large bundles you need to ship with your app.
 But even more than that, I find I just get Svelte, or maybe it gets me.
 I feel like the way to do everything I want is natural and simple, which makes it fun to use.
 At the end of the day, that's probably the best reason of all: it make me happy. :) Anyway, if you'd like to see why I'm so smitten, I highly recommend the Svelte getting started tutorial, which is nicely done.

 Now you might be wondering, why is Marc going on about a web user interface?
 Doesn't this app, just redirect short links to long links?
 Last time I checked, that's a server side app.
 But I'd like to have a small UI so that you anyone can stop by and see my catalog of links, along with some rudimentary analytics.
 Here's what I want that page to look like: